Radio Silence Productions

-Radio Silence Productions is an American film and television production company, founded in 2011 by Matt Bettinelli-Olpin, Tyler Gillett, Justin Martinez and Chad Villella.
-The group is known for the horror films Ready or Not, Scream and Scream VI, as well as their previous work together as Chad, Matt & Rob.
+Radio Silence Productions is an American film and television production company, originally founded as a film collective in 2011 by Matt Bettinelli-Olpin, Tyler Gillett, Justin Martinez and Chad Villella.
+The group is known for the horror films Ready or Not, Scream, Scream VI and Abigail, as well as their previous work together as Chad, Matt & Rob.

 Members

 Radio Silence was formed in 2011 by Matt Bettinelli-Olpin, Tyler Gillett, Justin Martinez and Chad Villella.
 The collective had worked together previously as Chad, Matt & Rob and were known for their blend of comedy, adventure, sci-fi and horror.
-Martinez later left the group.
+Martinez and Villella later left the group.